 “Even though Spirit is omnipresent, being in person with Yogacharya and the community has its own magic and embodied grace.
 Blessed to have the choice.”

 “Learning to connect to stillness is like discovering how to hit the reset button.
 I'm so grateful for receiving these teachings and practices.”

-“Such a blessing to receive online Kriya Initiation from Yogacharya during the pandemic.
+“Such a blessing to receive online Kriya Initiation from Yogacharya.
 I feel so uplifted!”